shaiksameer798/Hotel-Analyst/README.md

+##Introduction
-# This project performs in-depth data analysis on hotel occupancy and booking trends using Python.
+ This project performs in-depth data analysis on hotel occupancy and booking trends using Python.
 With data manipulation, visualization, and insights extraction, it provides a detailed overview of occupancy rates, revenue patterns, and more.
 Key libraries used include numpy, pandas, and matplotlib
 Table of Contents

 - Project Overview